-Figure 5: 100-MHz clock captured on a 1-GHz bandwidth scope
+Figure 5: 100-MHz clock captured on the Agilent MS07104A 1-GHz bandwidth scope

-Figure 6: 100-MHz clock captured on a 2-GHz bandwidth scope
+Figure 6: 100-MHz clock captured on the Agilent DS080204B 2-GHz bandwidth scope

 Required Bandwidth for Analog Applications

 Years ago, most oscilloscope vendors recommended that your scope's bandwidth should be at least three times higher than the maximum signal frequency.
 Although this "3X" multiplying factor would not apply to digital applications, it still applies to analog applications, such as modulated RF.
 To understand where this 3-to-1 multiplying factor comes from, let's look at an actual frequency response of a 1-GHz bandwidth scope.